 Shirky disagrees with Keen, “We have all of these examples of places where groups of people are motivated by something other than money” such as the Apache Web Server and Linux.
 The workforce has also radically shifted; people go in and out of professions more readily.
 The label of “professional” has become a fluid distinction as a result.
 People who leave media as a vocation will continue to produce it as an avocation.

 Regardless of profession, the best people will rise to the top.
-“This sorting out process will be good,” noted Shirky, “because the commitment to the current business model of commercial chasing of page views has a huge overlap with the rise of mediocrity in content and media professionals.”
+“This sorting out process will be good (for journalism),” noted Shirky, “because the commitment to the current business model of commercial chasing of page views has a huge overlap with the rise of mediocrity in content and media professionals.”

+Journalism may thrive most in the future by motivating and supporting users to report the news more effectively—irrespective of their professional training.

 Will more reliable & consistent measures create greater distribution of value?